-Impact Metric Baseline Benchmark 2014 Results Benchmark Achieved?
-Housing choice HC6: Number of households that purchased a home through homeownership and graduation from subsidy strategies 0 5 0 No Self sufficiency SS8: Number of households who transitioned to unsubsidized housing due to homeownership and graduation from subsidy strategies 0 25 60 (59 due to end of participation clock, 1 from Savings Match) Yes
+Impact Metric Baseline Benchmark 2015 Results Benchmark Achieved?
+Housing choice HC6: Number of households that purchased a home through homeownership and graduation from subsidy strategies 0 5 3 No

+Impact Metric Baseline Benchmark 2015 Results Benchmark Achieved?
+Self sufficiency SS8: Number of households who transitioned to unsubsidized housing due to homeownership and graduation from subsidy strategies 0 25 45 Yes

-Seattle Housing Authority failed to achieve the benchmark for number of households that purchased homes through homeownership and graduation from subsidy strategies.
-This is because the down payment and monthly mortgage assistance programs were inactive in 2014.
-In addition, only one household graduated from subsidy through the Savings Match program in 2014 and that household chose to rent an unsubsidized unit rather than purchase a house.
-The Savings Match is a pilot program and Seattle Housing Authority will continue to monitor it to determine whether it is effective for homeownership and/or transitions to the unsubsidized rental market.
+Seattle Housing Authority came closer to achieving the benchmark for number of households that purchased homes through homeownership and graduation from subsidy strategies.
+Three households graduated from subsidy through the Savings Match program in 2015.
+The Savings Match is a pilot program and Seattle Housing Authority launched an evaluation of its effectiveness in late 2015 in order to assess whether it is an effective strategy for homeownership and/or transitions to the unsubsidized rental market.
+The agency will make decisions in 2016 about whether or not to continue enrollment in the program based on those results.